What is Permission Creep (Agent)?

 How often should I audit agent permissions?

 At minimum, quarterly — or whenever the agent's task scope changes.
-With Intercept's audit logs, you can automate this: flag any tool in the policy that has not been invoked in 30 days as a candidate for removal.
+With PolicyLayer's audit logs, you can automate this: flag any tool in the policy that has not been invoked in 30 days as a candidate for removal.

 Can permission creep be prevented entirely?